 - People who don’t travel enough to take advantage of the lounge, airline, or hotel perks

-✈️ Final Verdict from Inconspicuous Traveler
+✈️ Final Verdict on the AMEX Platinum from Inconspicuous Traveler

 The Amex Platinum isn’t for everyone—but for those who travel often and strategically, it unlocks a world of comfort, convenience, and elite access.